Craig Houk

 BIO

 Craig Houk is an award-winning DC based Playwright and proud Dramatists Guild Member.
 He is also a Producer, Actor & Director.
 Houk’s plays include Cold Rain (published by Next Stage Press, winner “Best Drama” and “Best of Festival” at Capital Fringe 2018), Syd (published by Next Stage Press), Brute Farce (published by Next Stage Press, 2021 The Loom New Works Festival Finalist, 2022 Dominion Stage Playwrighting Competition Full Length Winner), Cooler (published by Next Stage Press), Lost In Place Anthology (2022 Dominion Stage Playwrighting Competition One-Act Honorable Mention), and Radiator (2020 Dominion Stage Playwrighting Competition One-Act Honorable Mention).
-His other works include Herb Cleary Meant No Harm, The Reluctant Hen, Big Bastard, Lost Sole, Dinner Dance, and Old Money.
+His other works include Herb Cleary Meant No Harm, The Reluctant Hen, Big Bastard, The Keeper's Quarters, Lost Sole, Dinner Dance, Old Money, Smoking Fags On A Rooftop, and Chum and Get It!.
 Lost In Place: Rhonda & Danielle (now titled The Corpse Flower) has been included in Smith & Kraus’s “The Best Ten-Minute Plays 2022”.
 Brute Farce has two monologues included in Smith & Kraus’s “Best Women's Stage Monologues 2023” and “Best Men’s Stage Monologues 2023” 2023.
 Radiator has one monologue included in Smith & Kraus's "Best Men's Stage Monologues 2024".
-Syd will have two monologues included in "The Best Women's Stage Monologues 2025" and "The Best Men's Stage Monologues 2025".
+Syd has two monologues included in "The Best Women's Stage Monologues 2025" and "The Best Men's Stage Monologues 2025".
 Many of Houk’s plays can be found at The Drama Book Shop in New York City.

 ARTIST STATEMENT